Has anyone ever told you to “get a real job” when you were trying to explain what you do for a living?

 Let me share a true story:

-A cousin of mine was working in a data entry field on a freelance basis.
+A cousin of mine was working in the data entry field on a freelance basis.
 I knew that the data entry he was doing was merely copying and pasting.
 He wasn’t honing any craft whatsoever.
 So I told him to find a passion or learn a skill that interests him.

 He didn’t pay much attention to my suggestion, and later on, the data entry project got stopped, and he was jobless.
 Then, he realized what I said to him, and then he got into video editing and started paying attention to learning a skill.